Guidhouse/triangles/README.md

 After pulling from this repository, go to 'Service' and write 'dotnet restore' / 'dotnet run' to see if the basics works.

 In Service.test run the following commands 'dotnet restore' / 'dotnet test'.
 Hopefully all tests passes.

+For testing the endpoint, run the service , start postman and import the postman collection from the root-folder.